List programming

 ~init

-is plugging in the code for the recursive callelt
+is how we plug in the code for the recursive callelt

 is the current element of the listaccum

-is the result of recursing on the tail of the list
+is going to be the result of recursing on the tail of the list (a string here)

 Before showing potential code for List.fold_right